GoogleChrome/web.dev/src/site/content/en/learn/images/descriptive/index.md

 display—and as you know, a _downscaled_ image will look just fine.
 On a low-density display, an image suitable for higher-density displays will look like any other low-density image.

-As you learned in [Images and Performance](#), a user with a low-density display viewing an image source scaled down to `400px` will only _need_ a source with an inherent width of `400px`.
+As you learned in [Images and Performance](/learn/images/performance-issues/), a user with a low-density display viewing an image source scaled down to `400px` will only _need_ a source with an inherent width of `400px`.
 While a much larger image would work for all users visually, a huge, high resolution image source rendered on a small, low density display will _look_ like any other small, low density image, but _feel_ far slower.

-As you might guess, _mobile_ devices with a DPR of 1 are [vanishingly rare](https://jakearchibald.com/2021/serving-sharp-images-to-high-density-screens/), though it is still [common in “desktop” browsing contexts](https://twitter.com/TimVereecke/status/1587878439729725442).
+As you might guess, _mobile_ devices with a DPR of 1 are [vanishingly rare](https://jakearchibald.com/2021/serving-sharp-images-to-high-density-screens/), though it is still [common in "desktop" browsing contexts](https://twitter.com/TimVereecke/status/1587878439729725442).
 According to data shared by [Matt Hobbs](https://nooshu.com), approximately 18% of  [GOV.UK](https://www.gov.uk/) browsing sessions from November 2022 report a DPR of 1.
-While h igh-density images would _look_ the way those users might expect, they'll come at a much higher bandwidth and processing cost—of particular concern to users on the older and less powerful devices still likely to have low-density displays.
+While high-density images would _look_ the way those users might expect, they'll come at a much higher bandwidth and processing cost—of particular concern to users on the older and less powerful devices still likely to have low-density displays.

 Using `srcset` ensures that only devices with high-resolution displays receive image sources large enough to look sharp, without passing that same